-Rock drumming: the power and the glory (part one)
+Rock drumming: power, speed and glory (part 1)

 What do you think makes a good a rock drummer?

 "Really good rock drumming has to swing.
 It has to feel good even if it's heavy or hard" - Jason Sutter

 Jason Sutter: "Really good rock drumming has to swing.
 It has to feel good even if it's heavy or hard.
 Classic rock records like AC/DC's Back In Black or classic rock drummers from John Bonham to Simon Kirke all swing.
 That's something I feel I've just figured out but also something I've always been attracted to because it's what makes other musicians, and ultimately the audience, gravitate to you."

 Dean Butterworth: "A rock drummer is someone who has the best job in the universe.
 For me the ultimate rock drummer is Stewart Copeland.
 The way he plays his hi-hats, the syncopated patterns on the bell of the ride, his speed, musicality and power as a drummer drove The Police."